-If you are worried about what will happen to your assets once you pass away, estate planning is essential.
-You’ve worked your whole life to build up assets that you can pass on to give your family and loved ones a better life, so you need to make sure these assets are distributed and divided in the way you want them to be, rather than risk this not happening.
+If you are worried about what will happen to your assets once you pass away, senior estate planning is essential.
+You’ve worked your whole life to build up assets that you can pass on to give your family and loved ones a better life.

-In this article, we’re looking at estate planning for senior citizens.
+In this article, we’re looking at estate planning for seniors.
 What is it, and what do you need to consider when you are planning for your death?
 It may not be the most fun thing to think about, but it can certainly give you peace of mind.

 People do all sorts of different things with their assets.
 It is a matter of personal choice.
 You may wish to leave to your spouse or loved one, your children, or even to a charity or foundation.
 It is your money, so you are able to leave it to whoever you wish.

-What are the steps to take during estate planning?
-What steps absolutely need to be taken, and what is the checklist to ensure that you have taken the right steps in your senior citizen estate planning?
+What are the steps to take during senior estate planning?
+Which steps absolutely need to be taken?
+What is the checklist to ensure that you have taken the right steps in your senior citizen estate planning?

 Most of us have heard of a will.
 This is a legal document that demonstrates how the property a person owns, and their minors should be handled once they have died.
 In senior citizens, young children are not usually on the scene.

 The individual can, through the will, express what they wish to happen.
 Also, the will shows whether they should create a trust after death, which can go into effect during their lifetime if they want.